7.1.11 Waterproofing layer and surface treatments

 Fully supported flat sheet hard metal roof coverings should be designed and constructed:

-- to the material Standards as shown in Table 13 or assessed in accordance with Technical Requirement R3.
+- to the material Standards as shown in Table 13 and assessed in accordance with Technical Requirement R3

 - to avoid damage from condensation